hotio/website/docs/index.md

 ## Why hotio?

+Oooh, am I glad you asked!
+Check out my tiny list just a few pixels down.
+Have you met Pullio already?
+You'll see more of him when browsing this tiny piece of the interwebz.
+Enjoy!

 !!! abstract "What makes us best-in-class"
     - Incredibly fast automated updates of upstream apps
     - Automated updates when new upstream images get released